Egypt's Sisi says pardon for Al Jazeera journalists 'being discussed'

 Relations between Egypt and Qatar have been strained since mid-2013 when then-army chief Sisi ousted Islamist President Mohamed Mursi and cracked down hard on his Muslim Brotherhood, arresting thousands of supporters.

-But tensions have showed signs of easing recently.
-Qatar expelled prominent Brotherhood leaders in September and Egypt on Wednesday welcomed an agreement to end a dispute amongst Gulf Arab states over Qatar's support for the Islamist group.
+But those tensions have showed signs of easing recently.
+Qatar expelled prominent Brotherhood leaders in September and Egypt on Wednesday welcomed an agreement to end an eight-month dispute amongst Gulf Arab states over Qatar's support for the Islamist group.

-Sisi could utilise a decree he issued last week allowing him to repatriate foreign prisoners and raising the prospect that Greste and possibly Canadian-Egyptian Mohamed Fahmy could be deported to face trial or complete their sentences at home.
+Another option would be for Sisi to utilise a decree he issued last week allowing him to repatriate foreign prisoners and raising the prospect that Australian Peter Greste and possibly Canadian-Egyptian Mohamed Fahmy could be deported to face trial or complete their sentences at home.

 The third Al Jazeera journalist behind bars, Baher Mohamed, is Egyptian, so would not be expected to benefit.